-A off-world look at the superstitious repercussions of tattooing an Ouija Board on your body.
-Hagen, who has a dead wife believes that he can revive her from the dead.
-Travis, a man who lost his brother and wants to join him in the after life.
+An off-world look at the superstitious repercussions of tattooing a Ouija Board on your body.
+Hagen, who has a dead wife, believes that he can revive her from the dead.
+Travis, a man who lost his brother and wants to join him in the afterlife.
 Morbius, a bartender who is betrayed by those he loves comes back from the dead to take revenge.
-And a strange man only known as Mr. Skinny protects the secrets of the Ouija Board and how the stories weave and affect each other.Written by
+And a strange man, known only as Mr. Skinny, protects the secrets of the Ouija Board and how the stories weave and affect each other.Written by

 Pearry Reginald Teo

 5 of 8 people found this review helpful.

 Was this review helpful to you?